 Spend time in nature – walking barefoot on the grass or swimming in the ocean whilst silently witnessing your environment and connecting to your senses.”

 Outside the therapy room

-Having become somewhat “attached” to her newly adopted Ashtanga practice, you may find Dafna at her yoga studio exploring the body’s potential whilst trying to keep her ego in check!
-She also enjoys short bursts of travel, music and theatre gigs, spending time with loved ones and taking dips at the Coogee women’s baths.
+“After having become somewhat “attached” to my newly adopted Ashtanga practice, you might find me at my yoga studio exploring my body’s potential whilst trying to keep my ego in check!
+I also enjoy short bursts of travel, music and theatre gigs, spending time with loved ones and taking dips at the Coogee women’s baths.”